pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "I think that inside every adult is the heart of a child.
 We just gradually convince ourselves that we have to act more like adults."
 --Shigeru Miyamoto

-"No plan survives contact with the enemy."
+"A plan never survives contact with the enemy."
 --Helmuth von Moltke the Elder (the catchy translation)

 "I've suffered thousands of tragedies in my life, most of which never happened."